 27th Jun 2019

 Singer Alecia Beth Moore, or Pink as most people know her, went for something more popular with Billy Joel’s ‘More Than A Woman’ as she walked along the beach to say her vows.
-Many musicians and bands will be happy to put their own spin on popular songs so your ceremony has that unique touch and this often gets guests talking as well.
+Many musicians and bands will be happy to put their own spin on popular songs too.
+That helps your ceremony have that unique touch and often gets guests talking as well.

 A really romantic touch is to let the groom choose the song for his bride to walk down the aisle to.
 We’ve heard of some beautiful choices when the bride has given her man free reign from ‘Ho Hey’ by The Lumineers to ‘Lucky Man’ by The Verve.
 It certainly sparks a few heartfelt tears especially if this is listed as ‘chosen by the groom’ in the hymn sheet or ceremony programme guests receive as they arrive.

 It’s important to think about the surroundings and setting of your ceremony.
 For example, if you love opera but are getting married in a smaller venue, try to go for a softer piece that won’t have people at the front clutching their ears.
-Speak to your singer, musician or band about their recommendations and experiences, after all they will have performed at a lot of weddings and can offer practical tips.
+Speak to your singer, musician or band about their recommendations and experiences.
+After all, they will have performed at a lot of weddings and can offer practical tips.

 See if there’s something at your venue you can take advantage of too.
 Here at Birdsall House, we have a grand piano in our historic Oval Room.
 We can recommend a number of excellent and experienced pianists.

 Whatever your taste in music, if you haven’t yet given your song list to your chosen performer take the time to sit down with your partner and listen to some of your favourite tunes.
 You’ll have a great time sharing memories.
 By the end of it, you’ll no doubt have come to a decision that will leave you even more excited for your special day.